TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 25/1 Chronicles 25.31.md

 ---

-for the four and twentieth to Romamtiezer, his sons and his brethren, twelve.
+for the four and twentieth to Romamti-Ezer, his sons and his brothers, twelve.